 The serving size of an espresso is typically much smaller, usually just 20–40 ml.
 It is also much more concentrated than regular drip coffee.
 A finer grind, along with the pressurized water, enables quicker and more efficient brews, usually in just 20–30 seconds.

-Finally, espresso is also different because the brew ratio differs from standard drip or infusion methods.
+Finally, espresso is also different because the brew ratio differs from standard drip or percolation methods.
 Let’s take a look at brew ratio now.

 The right water-to-coffee ratio is key for a perfect extraction.
 Credit: Adam Friedlander